wmeints/effective-llm-applications/manuscript/05-testing-and-monitoring-prompts.md

 - How fast is the application and is that within an acceptable range?
 - Are any of your requests failing?

-We'll cover the first two aspects of the dashboard in this section.
-The last aspect I'll leave up to you to figure out.
-But don't worry, it's not that hard to figure out once you've got the first two working.

 Let's start by creating a dashboard in your Azure environment.
 Navigate to the homepage of [the Azure portal](https://portal.azure.com).
 Then click on the hamburger menu as shown in [#s](#azure-portal-hamburger-menu).